 Late March 2017 Subsequently have ordered and received from Osborne’s Models in the UK another similar two car unit.

-Mid April 2017 This is one of two proposed layouts selected for building by the writer and followed by the Liphook U3A Building A Model Railway Group 2017.
-An additional Ikea type toy box has been ordered to complete the 5 required.
+Mid April 2017 This is one of two proposed layouts selected for building by the writer and followed by the Milland Valley Railway Modellers.
+An additional Ikea type toy box has been ordered to complete the 5 required.(see August 2017 note)

 11th May 2017 Received Kato tram stop kit from Japan- this or part of it will be used at the Liphook terminus

 30th May 2017– Simple form of “Automatic” tram control we may use on this layout http://www.gordonstrams.net/ATSpage0.htm

 Easter 2019/July 2019 Complete revisions to module descriptions; September 2019- addition of layout building sessions

 Early/late August 2020- description of station area and Brassey Square extensively revised/updated.
 Update of Liphook and Bentley modules description